Dan David (money manager)

 Dan David is an American investor, activist short-seller and whistle-blower.
 He is the founder of New York-based Wolfpack Research, a financial research and due diligence investigation firm that was started in 2019 with support from short-seller Muddy Waters Research.
 In the fall of 2017, David and his work as a whistle-blower and China expert were the focus of the documentary film The China Hustle, which depicts how fraudulent Chinese companies stole billions of dollars from U.S. investors and retirees.
 In 2018, David was the Republican candidate for congress in Pennsylvania's 4th Congressional District, which includes Montgomery and Berks counties.
-He is the host of the "I Hung Up On Warren Buffett" podcast.
+He hosts of the "I Hung Up On Warren Buffett" podcast.

+In Feb.
+2023, Wolfpack published a research report that was critical of the investment banking firm, B. Riley Financial.
+Wolfpack wrote in the report that B. Riley's "biggest risk is that much of its loan book appears headed for bankruptcy."
+In Aug.
+2024, B. Riley reported suspended its dividend, warned of losses and said it had received subpoenas from the Securities and Exchange Commission.
+The news sent the company's stock price down 50 percent in one day.

 Education and early career

 David Attended Northern Michigan University and the Aresty Institute of Executive Education at The Wharton School at the University of Pennsylvania.
 Before founding Wolfpack Research and other investment firms, David worked as a senior executive in the retail industry, including senior level positions at Finlay Enterprises, Midwest Famous Barr and Lord and Taylor.